Every manager in the car industry is aware of this:

 The question is no longer whether "socially acceptable shrinkage" will become a problem, but when.

-We lit the fuse from both sides.
+We have lit the fuse from both sides.

 Decisions on early retirement are made by companies.
 There are no macroeconomic calculations that are discussed publicly.